Wiretap Channels with Causal State Information: Strong Secrecy: Introduction

 \section{Introduction}

 In this paper the coding problem for the wiretap channel (WC) with {\em causal} channel state information (CSI) available at the encoder (Alice) and/or the decoder (Bob) is studied.
 The concept of WC ({\em without} CSI) originates in Wyner \cite{wyner-wire} and was extended to a more general WC by Csisz\'ar and K\"orner \cite{csis-kor-3rd}.
 These landmark papers have been followed by many subsequent extensions and generalizations from the viewpoint of theory and practice.
 In particular, among others, the WC {\em with} CSI has also been extensively investigated in the literature.
-Early works include Mitrpant, Vinck and Luo \cite{mitrpant}, Chen and Vinck \cite{chen-vinck}, and Liu and Chen \cite{liu-chen} that have studied the {\em capacity-equivocation} region for degraded WCs with {\em noncausal} CSI to establish inner and/or outer bounds on the region, which was motivated by physical-layer security problems to actually intervene in practical fading channel communications.
-Moreover, subsequent recent developments in this direction can be found also in Dai, Zhuang and Vinck \cite{dai-vinck}, Boche and Schaefer \cite{boche}, Dai and Luo \cite{dai-luo}, Prabhakaran, Eswaran and Ramchandran \cite{prabhakaran}, etc.
+Early works include Mitrpant, Vinck and Luo \cite{mitrpant}, Chen and Vinck \cite{chen-vinck}, and Liu and Chen \cite{liu-chen} that have studied the {\em capacity-equivocation} region for degraded WCs with {\em non-causal} CSI to establish inner and/or outer bounds on the region, which was motivated by physical-layer security problems to actually intervene in practical fading channel communications.
+Moreover, subsequent recent developments in this direction with {\em non-causal} CSI can be found also in Dai, Zhuang and Vinck \cite{dai-vinck}, Boche and Schaefer \cite{boche}, Dai and Luo \cite{dai-luo}, Prabhakaran {\em et al.} \cite{prabhakaran}, Goldfeld {\em et al.} \cite{goldfeld}, Bunin {\em et al.} \cite{bunin}, etc.

-Generally speaking, the coding scheme with causal/noncausal CSI outperforms the one without CSI, because knowledge of the CSI enables us to share a common secret key between Alice and Bob to augment the secrecy capacity.
-More specifically, then, in addition to the standard WC coding (called the {\em Wyner's (naive) WC coding} \cite{wyner-wire}, \cite{csis-kor-3rd}) {\em without} resorting to the CSI, we may incorporate also the cryptographic scheme called the {\em Shannon's one-time pad (OTP) cipher} (cf. Shannon \cite{shannon-secrecy}) based on the {\em secret key agreement} (cf. Maurer \cite{maurer}, Ahlswede and Csisz\'ar \cite{ahls-csis}) using the CSI between Alice and Bob.
+Generally speaking, the coding scheme with causal/non-causal CSI outperforms the one without CSI, because knowledge of the CSI enables us to share a common secret key between Alice and Bob to augment the secrecy capacity.
+More specifically, then, in addition to the standard WC coding (called the {\em Wyner's WC coding} \cite{wyner-wire}, \cite{csis-kor-3rd}) {\em without} resorting to the CSI, we may incorporate also the cryptographic scheme called the {\em Shannon's one-time pad (OTP) cipher} (cf. Shannon \cite{shannon-secrecy}) based on the {\em secret key agreement} (cf. Maurer \cite{maurer}, Ahlswede and Csisz\'ar \cite{ahls-csis}) using the CSI between Alice and Bob.
+Thus, the problem consists of two aspects: one is due to wiretap channel coding and the other is due to one-time pad cipher based on the secret key agreement.
+Here is the trade-off between them depending on how to use the state information $S$.